 Bedrooms and Closets Places to Deep Clean

 Clean Out your closet (and the kids' closets) and replace the items with your lighter spring clothing.
-Get rid of anything that was faded, torn, or that doesn't fit anymore.
+Get rid of anything faded, torn, or that doesn't fit anymore.
 When in doubt, put it in a box marked "Clothes to get rid of," then place it in another room or garage.
 If you do not go in the box for at least two months, you can donate or give away the entire box of items - done and done!

 Shared Spaces to Deep Clean (Living Rooms / Dining Rooms / Kitchen)